Wix Stores Review: Our Overall Winner 2023

-Our biggest criticism of Wix Stores is the very tight limits on storage space, across all subscriptions.
+Our biggest criticism of Wix Stores is the very tight limits on storage space.
 To compare, other platforms, like Shopify, don't limit storage at all.
-Additional, minor points of critique, relate to the inability to sell in multiple currencies (without third-party extensions), and the 'use it or lose it' nature of the overall store template, which can only be changed by opening a completely new store.
+Additional, minor points of critique, relate to the inability to sell in multiple currencies (without third-party extensions), and the 'use it or lose it' nature of templates, which can only be changed by opening a completely new store.

-Despite these issues, however, Wix is definitely one of the best ecommerce platforms we reviewed, performing excellently in nearly every category we examined.
-At the end of the day, we're confident that its quality will be readily apparent to beginners and more advanced users, leading both to commend it equally.
+Despite these issues, Wix is definitely one of the best ecommerce platforms we reviewed, performing excellently across the board.
+At the end of the day, we're confident that its quality will be readily appreciated by both beginners and more advanced users alike.

-We only examined Wix Stores over the course of a few days, and so, some strengths and weaknesses, which take time to appear, will become apparent only to those with longer experience with the service.
+We only examined Wix Stores over the course of a few days.
+Some strengths and weaknesses, which take time to appear, will become apparent only to those with longer experience with the service.
 For that reason, we've compiled and summarized user reviews for you, here.

-If a free hand in designing your online store is important to you, but Wix Stores' storage limits are off-putting, you might want to consider the ecommerce platform designed by 1&1 IONOS, owing to its excellent site builder.
-The only downsides of the German service are its poor marketing features.
+If a free hand in designing your online store is important to you, but Wix Stores' storage limits are off-putting, you might want to consider the ecommerce platform designed by 1&1 IONOS.
+The only downside of the German service is its poor marketing features.